fachat/csa_ultracpu/CPLD/VIDEO.md

 The following are the internal Viccy registers:

 - r1: horizontal displayed - defines how many characters are displayed on a character row.
 (CRTC)
+  - note: if upet compatibility (r39.7) is set, this is always for 40 columns even if in 80 column mode.
 - r6: vertial displayed - the number of character rows displayed in a frame (CRTC)
 - r9: (bits 3-0) scan lines per character - 1 (CRTC)
+  - note: in upet compat mode, also sets vertical position (r45)
 - r10: cursor start scan line:  (CRTC)
   - bits 4-0: number of scan line where reverse video cursor starts (0=top)
   - bits 6-5: